gilnam74/vex-sneppet/VEX-for-artists.md

 The task: having two anchor points `A` and `B` in 3D space build a hanging curve between them (`pic 1`).

 The high-level solution overview:
- - First, we will create a certain number of points (3 points added on pic) between points `A` and `B`.
+ - First, we will create a certain number of points (3 points were added on illustration) between points `A` and `B`.
 Since our initial anchor points have numbers 0 and 1, our new points will get 2, 3, and 4 indexes (`pic 2`).
  - Next, we will move each new point down on its own value to shape the arc curve (`pic 3`).
  - And finally, we will connect points with polygons to create geometry (`pic 4`).